pkmn/engine/docs/PROTOCOL.md

 ### `LastStill`/`LastMiss`

-Unfortunately, Pokémon Showdown's protocol does not allow for translating a single message at a time in isolation.
+Unfortunately, Pokémon Showdown's protocol doesn't allow for translating a single message at a time in isolation.
 The `|move|` message can be modified by a message with the `LastStill` (`0x01`) or `LastMiss` (`0x02`) `ArgType`.
-In the Pokémon Showdown simulator the `attrLastMove` method is used to modify a batched `|move|` message before it is written with other messages as a single chunk, but the pkmn engine streams out writes immediately and does not perform batching, meaning code parsing the engine's protocol is required to do the batching instead.
+In the Pokémon Showdown simulator the `attrLastMove` method is used to modify a batched `|move|` message before it's written with other messages as a single chunk, but the pkmn engine streams out writes immediately and doesn't perform batching, meaning code parsing the engine's protocol is required to do the batching instead.

 When interpreting a buffer written by the pkmn `Log`: if a `LastStill` (`0x01`) byte is encountered